nayuki/MamIRC/doc/setup.markdown

 Steps for Windows setup
 -----------------------

-0. The machine must have Java JDK (7+) installed.
+0. The machine must have Java Development Kit 7+ installed.
 You need moderate proficiency with the command line.

 0. Download the [MamIRC ZIP file](https://github.com/nayuki/MamIRC/archive/master.zip) from GitHub, and unzip it into a new directory for MamIRC.